 The gardens are part of a Renaissance villa of the Bardini family.
 These curated gardens are home to phenomenal views of Florence.
 The gardens are famous for two main attractions.
 First, a wisteria tunnel is best viewed during the summer bloom starting in April and ending towards October.
 And second, a long medieval staircase that carries you to one of the best views of the city.

 Admission: 10€ adults | Free 17 and under

 Il Porcellino in Mercato Nuovo is a bronze copy of a bronze copy of a Roman marble copy of a Greek bronze statue of wild boar.
 Hard to digest?
 Let me explain.

-The Greeks like creating statues our of Bronze and were undoubtedly superior “creators” of art over the Romans.
-When the Romans conquered Greece, Romans were superior warriors, they underwent Hellenization which basically means acting like the sophisticated and artistic Greeks.
-They would make marble statue copies of the greek bronze statues and often melt the marble to make weapons.
+The Greeks liked creating statues out of Bronze and were undoubtedly superior “creators” of art over the Romans.
+When the Romans conquered Greece, Romans were superior warriors, they underwent Hellenization, which basically means acting like the sophisticated and artistic Greeks.
+They would make marble statue copies of the Greek bronze statues and often melt the marble to make weapons.

 Address: Piazza del Mercato Nuovo